 Unless the instructor has provided you with his or her phone number, we are sorry that we cannot provide this information to you.

 Do you offer distance learning courses in French and Italian?

 We do not offer distance learning courses in French and Italian at this time.

 I am a student at a different Pittsburgh university or college.
 How do I cross-register for a course in your department?

 You should contact your advisor at your own institution.
 Should the course section that you are interested in be closed, contact the course instructor (or in the case of French and Italian 0001-0004, the Language Program Coordinator) to secure a Special Permission to enter a closed section.
 However, if enrollments are already above capacity, it may not be possible to secure such permission.

 Does the Department of French and Italian offer non-credit courses?

 No we do not.
 However, you are able to go through the College of General Studies or through the Alliance Française as possible options for informal study of French or Italian.
 You can view information on Continuing Education through the College of General Studies.
-The Alliance Française can be contacted at firstname.lastname@example.org; the Alliance makes its home on the 13th floor of the Cathedral of Learning.
+The Alliance Française can be contacted at firstname.lastname@example.org.
 The phone number is 412-624-6259.